-Making a hearty beef stew the traditional way, in a cast iron Dutch oven, does take a lot of time, but it will make the house smell terrific and you'll reap the rewards at dinnertime.Jump to Recipe (but you'll miss the tips and tricks...)
+Making a hearty beef stew the traditional way, in a cast iron Dutch oven, does take a lot of time, but it will make the house smell terrific and you'll reap the rewards at dinnertime.Jump to Recipe (or scroll for photos and riveting information...)

 Watch The Recipe Video